-And she beautifully conveys the storyteller’s – and the listener’s – love of stories.
-One of Joan Aiken’s bewitched princesses finds herself in an oasis with a dragon.
+Joan Aiken beautifully conveys the storyteller’s – and the listener’s – love of stories.
+One of her bewitched princesses finds herself in an oasis with a dragon:

 “During their simple meals of dates he often looked hopefully at the book, and sometimes pushed it towards her with the tip of his tail, as if asking for more.”
 An old car begs: “Oh won’t some kind soul tell me a story?
 I have such a terrible craving on me to hear another tale!”
-At the moment when Seb pauses in his reading to the sea: “a thin white hand came out of the green water and turned over the page…”
+And at the moment when the boy Seb pauses in his reading aloud to the sea: “a thin white hand came out of the green water and turned over the page…”